imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 #### `layouts/`

 - `ExperimentalLayout.tsx`: The main UI component that assembles the different panels (Library, Navigator, Code Editor, Component Preview, Style Editor).
 It manages the resizing and collapsing state for these panels using react-resizable-panels.
 It also triggers the rendering process by calling `renderCodeToAst` and handles example loading.
 Includes active component selectors for proper multi-component data access, fullscreen mode with automatic panel hiding, floating dock for panel visibility controls, and enhanced...
 - `VibeLayout.tsx`: Alternative layout implementation with a floating navigator panel that can be expanded/minimized.
 Features a compact design with inspector sidebar and floating navigator overlay, including expand/minimize functionality for better space utilization.
+Includes comprehensive JSDoc documentation with author attribution.

 ##### `contexts/`